-The AUC initiated a proceeding in June 2022 to establish the parameters of the PBR plans for Alberta distribution facility owners that will start in 2024.
-EPCOR received a decision in October 2023 that approved the continuation of a similar framework to the previous plan for the years 2024 to 2028 with some modifications to include an earnings sharing mechanism, increased capital funding provision changes and modifications to the productivity and inflation factor calculations.
-Additionally, the Commission removed the Efficiency Carry-Over Mechanism that was present in the previous two plans.
-EPCOR submitted a compliance filing in November 2023 to set the 2024 rates and in December 2023, the AUC approved the rates included in the compliance filing on an interim basis for 2024.
-EPCOR anticipates receiving final approval of the 2024 rates in the first quarter of 2024.
+EPCOR received a decision in October 2023 that approved the continuation of a PBR, similar to the framework in the previous plan for the years 2024 to 2028 with some modifications to include an earnings sharing mechanism, increased capital funding provisions and adjustments to the productivity and inflation factor calculations.
+Additionally, the Commission removed the Efficiency Carry-Over Mechanism that was present in the previous two PBR plans.
+EPCOR received the final approval of its 2025 annual PBR rate in December 2024.